ariaandika/devtools/client/svelte.md

 # Svelte

-Svelte menggabungkan script, html, dan css dalam satu file sebagai component, lalu component tersebut digabungkan dengan component lainya untuk membuat web client app.
-Svelte memiliki syntax sendiri untuk mengintegrasikan data ke html.
-Svelte juga menyediakan **Store** untuk *State Management*.
-Svelte bekerja sebagai compiler menjadi vanilla javascript yang dimengerti oleh browser.
-Keuntunganya adalah performa yang lebih cepat karena svelte tidak membuat virtual dom seperti react setelah fase build.
+Svelte combine javascript, html, and css in one svelte file as component, then it combined with other components to make web client app.
+Svelte has it own html templating syntax to make it easier for integrating data into the ui.
+Svelte also provide **Svelte Store** for advanced State Management.
+Svelte work as compiler to compile svelte file into vanilla javascript that can run by browser.
+The benefits are more performant, because svelte does not create Virtual DOM like react.

 [svelte.dev](https://svelte.dev/)